ONEARMY/academy/docs/business/Bazar.md

 ## Enjoy :)
-Have fun browsing, buying and supporting grassroots recyclers!
+Have fun browsing, buying, selling and supporting grassroots recyclers!